 Rank3 – Empowered Arrow/Bolt: Chain any spirit or faith instant (i.e. Anti-Buff, Curse, etc…) with a regular ranged attack or shot.
 Use the same d100 hit roll for both the physical portion vs Ac and the spirit/faith portion vs Resistance, but COMBINING modifiers for both (including critical hit); if the physical portion of the attack fails to hit then unless otherwise stated the spirit portion ALSO fails; however if the spirit portion fails to hit but the physical hit is successful, treat it essentially as a normal ranged attack

-Rank4 – Casting Arrow/Bolt: If no instant was used this turn, combine any direct damage ranged spirit/faith power with a regular main hand bow/crossbow and add its damage and effects onto the arrow/bolt; range is limited by the power NOT the weapon; use the same d100 hit roll for both the physical portion vs AC and the spirit/faith portion vs Resistance, but assigning separate modifiers to each (including critical hit); if the physical portion of the attack fails to hit then unless otherwise stated the spirit portion ALSO fails; however if the spirit portion fails to hit but the physical hit is successful, treat it essentially as a normal ranged attack; for AoE powers, use the target of the arrow/bolt as the target of the AoE power.
+Rank4 – Casting Arrow/Bolt: If no instant was used this turn, combine any direct damage or CC based ranged spirit/faith power with a regular main hand bow/crossbow and add its damage and effects onto the arrow/bolt; range is limited by the power NOT the weapon; use the same d100 hit roll for both the physical portion vs AC and the spirit/faith portion vs Resistance, but assigning separate modifiers to each (including critical hit); if the physical portion of the attack fails to hit then unless otherwise stated the spirit portion ALSO fails; however if the spirit portion fails to hit but the physical hit is successful, treat it essentially as a normal ranged attack; for AoE powers, use the target of the arrow/bolt as the target of the AoE power.